Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 ---

 ## 🧰 Safe Boot & Reflashing Guide

-If you’ve accidently or deliberately disabled the **Tacx-Dongle-VS**, you can **still upload new firmware** through the Arduino IDE at any time.
+When the **Tacx-Dongle-VS** is no longer recognized in Arduino IDE, you can **still upload new firmware** through the Arduino IDE at any time.
 The ESP32-S3 includes a built-in USB bootloader that always runs before your sketch — so it’s impossible to “brick” the device through software.

 ### 🔄 Reflashing procedure